 Top 10 Favorite White Paint Colors for Your Home

 Since white is so tricky, I’ve tried to take some of the guess work out of it for you.
 I’ve rounded up some of my favorites along with the most popular white paint colors out there today.
 No need to go stand in front of eleventy-bajillion paint swatches at the store and randomly start grabbing them.
 This way you can at least narrow the selection down, have a plan and a purpose before you start flinging paint on the walls.

 Here are some of my favorite white paint colors out there today.
 And I’ll let you know which one is my all-time favorite, too!

 Decorator’s White by Benjamin Moore: This white has the subtlest of undertones, but nevertheless has a cooler, gray undertone and works perfectly with the rustic coffee table and blue accents in the above picture.
 It reads like a true white in almost all lighting and is one of the most popular whites consistently used by builders and designers.

 Shoji White by Sherwin Williams: Shoji White is less of a bright white and more of a soft, subtle gray-white.
-It reads almost a very pale gray in the image above, but I’ve seen others where it reads more white and can even be considered a very pale bottled green.
+It reads almost a very pale gray in the image below, but I’ve seen others where it reads more white and can even be considered a very pale bottled green.
 Definitely one to test on the walls before buying an entire gallon.
 It’s super popular, especially paired with Urbane Bronze or Iron Ore (Sherwin Williams).